yeepun14/PMU_data_bridge/report.md

 Real-time updated Visualization using WebSocket show three-phase Voltage Phasor Diagram, Real-time PMU Data from Grid and Microgrid PMU, Synchronization Analysis (Phase Angle and Magnitude difference).

 ![WebSocket](https://github.com/user-attachments/assets/e3c7b9ca-9c4c-4c87-847a-cef0559f03b6)

+### 🔹 **Project use case next step**
+PMU Data Bridge project enables real-time synchronization checks between the grid and microgrid by comparing phasor data from both sides using PMUs.
+The breaker will open (cut) if the phasor data from the GridPMU and MicrogridPMU are not synchronized to prevent unstable or unsafe grid connection.